Serbia: the forced abandonment of Russian oil

 - Vučić's statements should be read as an attempt to blame Croatia for the expected increase in the price of petroleum products in Serbia, resulting from its over-reliance on crude oil imports from Russia.
 Although the government in Belgrade has been aware of the need to seek alternative sources of oil since June, when the EU agreed on the sixth package of sanctions, they did not taken any steps towards this.
 By accusing Zagreb, they are avoiding direct criticism of the EU, while being able to explain to the public why close relations with Moscow are not slowing the rise in fuel costs.

 - Serbia's investment plans are most likely aimed at demonstrating to citizens that the governing elite is seeking to limit the negative impact of restrictions on the fuel market.
 The construction of new oil pipelines announced by Belgrade, if implemented, will allow the country to increase its import capacity no sooner than two years from now.
 The need to connect Serbia to the Druzhba pipeline transporting Russian crude oil has been raised in the country for more than a decade.
-At the beginning of the year, the Ministry of Energy once again signalled its intention to build an oil pipeline with a capacity of 1-2.5 million tons per year to link the Pančevo refinery to the Druzhba system, but the energy companies capable of implementing the project have not expressed any interest in it.
+At the beginning of the year, the Ministry of Energy once again signalled its intention to build an oil pipeline with a capacity of 1-2.5 million tonnes per year to link the Pančevo refinery to the Druzhba system, but the energy companies capable of implementing the project have not expressed any interest in it.
 Neither then nor now have the authorities cited the sources of financing for the project, and with Serbia's low demand for oil and gas, there are serious doubts regarding its viability.

 - Budapest, through declarations of assistance to Belgrade in diversifying supply routes, wants to show that it is a reliable partner of the Western Balkans which supports them in the energy crisis and neutralises the negative consequences of EU sanctions against Russia.
 The project to build a new oil pipeline is another element in the strengthening of Serbian-Hungarian political and energy relations.
 The leaders of the two countries – which take an isolated, Moscow-friendly position in the region – have met almost monthly over the past six months.
 In May, it was agreed that Hungary would make some of its gas storage capacity available to Serbia (0.5 bcm of the available 6.3 bcm), while the latter declared its interest in buying a stake in the new units of the Paks nuclear power plant (their construction by Russia's Rosatom is scheduled to begin in 2023).
 Budapest is showing its solidarity with Belgrade to highlight the EU's attitude of not supporting the region in dealing with the energy crisis.